linode/apl-docs/docs/ce-configure-teams.md

 ## Commit changes

-Now commit the changes in your local values to the Gitea repository on the cluster
+Now commit your changes to the (otomi/values) GIT repository on the cluster.

 ## Automation

-When you create a Team, a lot of configuration is done automatically for you behind the scenes:

-- Teams are each given a project in Harbor, allowing team users to push and pull container images and create secrets for automation
+When Otomi is configures for multi tenancy, Otomi will now automatically:

-- Two ingress gateways are automatically configured per team: one for SSO traffic and one for public exposure
+- Configure the ingress gateways: one for SSO traffic and one for public exposure
-- Nginx-ingress ingress resources are automatically generated for all integrated applications and for team services.
-There is also configuration exposed allowing admins to turn on special Nginx features like throttling or OWASP rule checking
+- Generate (Istio) ingress resources for all team services
-- All teams automatically get their own Prometheus, Alertmanager, and Grafana instance, allowing them to view only their own resources
+- Provision a Prometheus, Alertmanager, and Grafana instance for the team
+- Provide access to Loki to see the logs of team applications (only team members can see logs)
+- Teams will get access to Kubeapps (if Kubeapps is enabled)
+- Create a project in Harbor (if Harbor is enabled) and provide SSO access to Harbor for team members
+- Create a robot account for the team in Harbor
+- Create a pull secret for the Harbor repository in the team namespace
-- Teams are each given a space in Vault where the team can create and manage their own secrets
+- Create a space in Vault and provide SSO access to vault for team members